-When I was in my late twenties I worked for a large financial services company.
-It was a good job with major benefits like medical insurance, matching 401k, vacation and the like.
-The company also provided a small life insurance benefit — maybe $20,000 – and offered supplemental life insurance if you wanted more.
+When I was in my late twenties, I worked for a large financial services company.
+It was a good job with significant benefits like medical insurance, matching 401k, vacation and the like.
+The company also provided a small group life insurance benefit — maybe $20,000 – and offered supplemental life insurance if you wanted more.

 I was married with our first child on the way, so I bought the extra life insurance.
 The total was about $200,000 if I remember correctly.
 The premiums were deducted from my paycheck, and I never gave it a second thought.